PaddiM8/luno-lei/content/word-building/index.md

 ## Intensifiers & Diminutives

-Intensifiers and diminutives are used to express either more or less intensity regarding a word.
+Intensifiers and diminutives are used to express either more or less intensity for a word.
-Unlike gradiency, this does not change the core meaning of a word.
-However, in some cases, the difference between, for example, the `more` form and the `intensifier` form of a word may be similar.
+Unlike gradiency, this does not change the core meaning of the word.
+However, it is worth noting that, for example the `more` form and the `intensifier` form, may in some cases be quite similar.

 Often, intensifiers and diminutives are stacked on top of gradiency suffixes as a way to be more